M16Nebula/Inclusivity-in-STEM/README.md

 <h1 align="center">
-Additional materials for: "_STEM Education: Scientific Landscape of Inclusive Knowledge Management Process_"
+Additional materials for: "STEM Education: Scientific Landscape of Inclusive Knowledge Management Process"
 </h1>

-  Supporting materials.
+### Supporting materials used in our study.
+Note that a more detailed description of the research methodology and approach is included in the research paper.
+This repository contains only the supporting materials (i.e., additioanl figures, dataset, etic.).

 TODO: